falkenber9/cleancopy/README.md

 - Windows + MikTeX

 ## Installation

+- Install compilers for LaTeX (e.g. TexLive or MikTeX)
-Install ``python3`` and the following python dependencies on your system:
+- Install ``python3`` and the following python packages on your system:
     - pandas

-Checkout this repository and link or copy the script ``cleancopy.py`` into the working directory of your LaTeX document
+- Checkout this repository and link or copy the script ``cleancopy.py`` into the working directory of your LaTeX document

 ## Usage
 For the examples we assume ``manuscript.tex`` to be the top-level LaTeX file we want to operate on.